GronlunE/IDS-Synthesis-with-XTTS/README.md

 # IDS-Synthesis-with-XTTS
-Analyzing the IDS (Infant-Directed Speech) cloning capabilities of a TTS model
+Analyzing the IDS (Infant-Directed Speech) synthesizing capabilities of a TTS model

 ## Installation:
 ### Start here